 Check out these adorable polyamorous family portraits!

 My first year was a *mess*.
-I tried so hard to make monogamy to work in the past, which led to three divorces.
+I tried so hard to make monogamy work in the past, which led to three divorces.
 Now, I have the longest healthiest relationship I’ve ever been in.

 I can almost hear you wondering, “what is it like to be polyamorous and do weddings?”
 I truly believe relationship styles CAN be orientations.
 I joke (but it’s the truth) that my first relationship in Kindergarten was polyamorous.
-But not every CAN love multiple people and that’s okay.
+But not everyone CAN love multiple people and that’s okay.
 I still believe in commitment, into gestures of love.

 The concept of family in polyamory is subjective, but completing gorgeous polyamorous family portraits with a polycule I’ve known for a few years has been a treat.
 Leyawinn has had a tribe of parents since she was born and it shows, in her joy.
 Liberty and I expressed dismay on how monogamous couples raise a baby.
 Since I don’t have any, raising a baby at all sounds insane.
 LOL!!! but even more so with only two people to rely on.